-In the spring of 2012, the Company re-engaged Rob Sim, P. Geo., to re-evaluate, calculate and produce an updated purposes of NI 43-101.
+In the spring of 2012, the Company re-engaged Rob Sim, P. Geo., to re-evaluate, calculate and produce an updated 43-101 compliant resource on the Cardiac Creek deposit.
+Robert Sim is an independent consultant and served as the Qualified Person responsible for the preparation of the 2012 NI 43-101 Technical Report on the Akie Project and is responsible for the 2008 and 2012 mineral resource estimates for the Cardiac Creek deposit, situated on the company's 100% owned Akie Property.

-43-101 compliant resource on the Cardiac Creek deposit.
-Robert Sim is an independent qualified person for the and dated March 14, 2012, can be found on SEDAR (www.sedar.com).
-The report updated the work done by the builds on surface diamond drilling completed by the Company during the period mid-2008 to the end of 2011 and establishes the Cardiac Creek deposit as one of the premier undeveloped zinc-rich base metal projects in the world.
+The technical report, entitled "NI 43-101 Technical Report Akie Zinc-Lead-Silver Project, British Columbia, Canada" and dated March 14, 2012, can be found on SEDAR (www.sedar.com).
+The report updated the work done by the Company since May of 2008, the date of the previous 43-101 compliant resource calculation.
+The new resource builds on surface diamond drilling completed by the Company during the period mid-2008 to the end of 2011 and establishes the Cardiac Creek deposit as one of the premier undeveloped zinc-rich base metal projects in the world.